kkinnebrew/clementine/docs/Getting Started.md

 });
 ```

-That's it.
-We've defined our first view controller.
-The only required method on the view controller to implement is the `getType()` method, which returns a string matching the name of the view we defined earlier.
-When OrangeUI traverses down the DOM tree looking for `data-control` attributes, it reads off each attribute and looks to see if there is an associated View Controller defined whose `getType()` method it matches.
+That's it, we've defined our first view controller.
+The only method on the view controller you are required to implement is `getType()`, which returns a string matching the name of the view we defined earlier.
+When OrangeUI traverses down the DOM tree looking for `data-control` attributes, it reads off each attribute value and looks to see if a **View Controller** is defined having a matching `getType()` string.
 If there is, it instantiates an instance of the that view controller, and then moves on to its immediate children repeating the process until it can't find any more views.

 *Additionally, it converts the `data-control` attribute to a class name, so that adding a redundant class is unnecessary.*

 For the moment our view controller doesn't do anything; we haven't added any methods to it yet.
-To add functionality to a controller, the **SearchFieldController** for example, we simply begin to implement existing methods or add new methods to the controller class.
+To add functionality to a controller, let's move to the **SearchFieldController**.
+We simply begin to implement existing methods or add new methods to the controller class.
 Remember we want the `<input data-control="search-field" />` view to search our list when the user types something and hits enter.
-To do that, we'll add an event listener to that DOM element to listen for key presses.
+To do that, we'll add an event listener to the input field that listens for key presses.

 ```js
 var SearchFieldController = ViewController.extend({